ionathanch/MutualInduction/CBPV/README.md

   implies strong normalization (inductive) implies strong normalization (traditional).

+Another goal is to show the correctness of an ANF translation of CBPV, which requires showing its semantic equivalence.
+* Equivalence: A logical equivalence between closed terms of a type with respect to evaluation of closed commands.
+* Commutation: Various proofs that commands commute with configurations with respect to logical equivalence.
+* ANF: The ANF translation into CBPV with commands and configurations, validity and type preservation proofs, and proving that A-normalized terms are logically equivalent to themselves.

 Remaining proof files show interesting properties of CBPV.

 * LeftmostOutermost.lean: A deterministic single-step reduction semantics